marco-faroni/TrajectoryScaling/README.md

 It is the number of prediction time instants used by MPC-based method (along the horizon window)

 ## References

+If you wish to use this code please cite one of the following publications:

 [1] Marco Faroni, Manuel Beschi, Corrado Guarino Lo Bianco, and Antonio Visioli.
 Predictive jointtrajectory scaling for manipulators with kinodynamic constraints.
 Control Engineering Practice, 95:104264, 2020.
 Available at https://www.sciencedirect.com/science/article/pii/S0967066119302151